-Henshaws is one of the oldest charities in the UK and in 2017 we will be celebrating our 180th anniversary with a special exhibition space in Manchester's Central Library - find out about our history and how it all started.
+Henshaws is one of the oldest charities in the UK and in 2017 we celebrated our 180th anniversary with a special exhibition space in Manchester's Central Library - find out about our history and how it all started.

 In 1810, Oldham businessman Thomas Henshaw left £20,000 in his will to establish an ‘Asylum for the Indigent Blind’ in Manchester.
 In 1837, the original ‘blind asylum’ finally opened its doors in Old Trafford.
 By 1930, the school had 273 pupils, 194 workshop employees, 64 residents and 19 blind instructors.